Agreement on Legal Services

 9. CLIENT IDENTIFICATION

 9.2.
-Law on prevention of money laundering and terrorist financing require us to report to the authorities all suspicious assignments.
+Laws on prevention of money laundering and terrorist financing require us to report to the authorities all suspicious assignments.
 We are also prevented by law from informing the client of our suspicions or that a report has been, or will be, made to the relevant authorities.
 In the event of such suspicions, we may be prevented from accepting the assignment or continue acting in for the client.

 10.1.
 Today it is a market standard for lawyers to provide their track record of cases, projects, transactions and other assignments in order to prove their experience and qualifications.
-Therefore, unless otherwise agreed in the Special Terms, we are entitled to provide our client’s name and a brief high level description of the finished assignment (project, case) in situations where it is required or advisable to demonstrate our experience, such as preparation and submission of offers or proposals for legal services, presentations to potential clients or prospective co-operation partner firms (law firms), submissions to league tables, legal directories, other persons evaluating (ranking) law firms, and in similar circumstances.
+Therefore, unless expressly otherwise agreed in writing, we are entitled to provide our client’s name and a brief high level description of the finished assignment (project, case) in situations where it is required or advisable to demonstrate our experience, such as preparation and submission of offers or proposals for legal services, presentations to potential clients or prospective co-operation partner firms (law firms), submissions to league tables, legal directories, other persons evaluating (ranking) law firms, and in similar circumstances.

 10.3.
 With respect to transactions, cases and other assignments, that have become public, we are entitled to make public our involvement with the indication of our role on the client’s behalf in such an assignment.
 We will seek the client’s approval before disclosure if we have a particular reason to believe that the client does not wish to have our involvement made public.